Interested in Art Therapy? Click here.

 The Art Department's four integrated academic areas - studio art, graphic design, art education and art history - offer courses designed to help students develop technical and conceptual skills, establish a foundation for critical thinking and fulfill their creative potential.

 Art majors choose an emphasis in art history, graphic design, illustration, interactive media design, photography or studio (ceramics, jewelry, painting, printmaking, sculpture, or woodworking).
-Minors are offered in studio art, graphic design and art history.
+Minors are offered in studio art, graphic design, digital video, photography and art history.

-Aspiring art teachers may choose an all-grades or secondary education degree.
+Aspiring art teachers major in Visual Art P-12 with a minor in P-12 Education Licensure to qualify to teach all grades.
 Art education minors are available for students receiving an education degree in a non-art discipline.

 Internship programs offer junior and senior art students the opportunity to work in professional settings at design studios, museums and galleries.